 Lead Sponsor (3)

+Insight Investment has built a unique investment platform that delivers outcome-oriented investment solutions.
 Our clients are among the most sophisticated institutional investors in the world and include leading insurers, pension funds, sovereign wealth funds and corporations.
-We aim to build resilient portfolios targeting an outcome, in partnership with clients.
-Our investment strategies are designed to evolve dynamically to meet changing needs and stay ahead of market developments.
+Our investment strategies include fixed income portfolios focusing on assets ranging from conventional sovereign and corporate bonds to emerging market debt and illiquid credit.
+Our strategies are designed to evolve dynamically to meet changing needs and stay ahead of market and regulatory developments.

 Founded in 2000, Jane Street is a leading ETF liquidity provider and home to one of the largest dedicated ETF trading teams in the world.
 We commit our own capital and leverage our global footprint to help institutional clients buy and sell ETFs with consistently tight spreads.
 As a leading ETF market maker, we excel at providing liquidity in complex and difficult-to-navigate markets – even during periods of dislocation and volatility.
 With offices in New York, London, and Hong Kong, we trade over $5.5B of ETFs every day – over $1.4 trillion in 2016.